russellgordon/ics3u-s1-2023-24/src/site/notes/Thread 1/Day 4.md

 ### Thread 1, Day 4 - Monday, October 23, 2023
 #### Agenda
 1. Discussion: Don't Repeat Yourself
+	- How to keep your code tidy.
+	- Capitalization conventions when authoring Swift code.
+	- Vocabulary review.
 	- Reviewing various solutions to the exercise from yesterday's class.
-	- How to keep your code tidy.
 2. Portfolio: [[Portfolios/Sharing Long Blocks of Code\|Sharing Long Blocks of Code]]
 	- Share code, not screenshots of code.
 	- Please continue to use screenshots to show the *results* of code being run.